Previously: The Plague Doctor Video.

 This video has equally baffled and frightened people ever since it first appeared on YouTube in 2005 (yes, it’s that old).
 Dozens of theories about it, attempting to explain what it is, who made it, and why it exists, have popped up over the years, most of which have never been confirmed.
 So: What’s the deal with “Blank Room Soup?”
 Why is it so weird?
 And what on earth does ot mean?

-To unravel the mystery of “Blank Room Soup” — or “freaky soup guy,” or whatever you want to call it — we actually need to talk about a few other things.
+To unravel the mystery of “Blank Room Soup” — or “freaky soup guy,” or “torture soup,” or whatever you want to call it — we actually need to talk about a few other things.
 We need to talk about art, and about performance art.
 We need to talk about a certain creative and artistic event that occurs in the deserts of Nevada every year, and we need to talk about one of the acts that arose out of this event years ago.
 And, most importantly, we need to talk about an animator, director, writer, and all-round creative powerhouse named Raymond S. Persi.

 Let’s start with that last one and work backwards.